People are very worried about “the internet” these days.

 I consider that a noble sentiment, but mine is slightly different.
 The internet is forever, and because the internet is what it is, the web was fine, is fine, and will always be fine.

 People who have been moaning about how the death of Google Reader “killed RSS” or “killed blogs” were just Twitter addicts in denial.
-There was never a moment where that actually happened.
+There was never a moment when that actually happened.
 The RSS service I use to this day — Feedbin, long may it reign — launched like a week after Google Reader died, and I’ve been using it ever since.
 In fact, I’ve been reading the same blogs ever since, because the blogs I read were good, and while some of their writers did become Twitter addicts (whomsteth amongst us), almost none of them gave up blogging, because blogs rule.

 Now, certainly it is the case that blogs rule so much that social media companies have tried to kill them by essentially banning links.
 A lot of online cultural institutions fell for the social media fairy tale and have been mercilessly killed for their mistakes.
 Many more are on their last legs.
 And here is where you might expect me to start writing about how everything is social media’s fault, but I’m not going to do that.
 Who CARES about social media?
 It’s just one of several entertainment media.
 It’s like TV, but “better,” meaning worse.
 The reason people confuse it for “the internet” is because social media pretended to be the web, and people fell for it.